Inference-time optimization for experiment-grounded protein ensemble generation: Experiments

 We systematically analyzed the effects of inference-time optimization of the ipTM objective on predicted protein complexes, with the goal of characterizing how such optimization interacts with the AF3 embedding space.
 Given the widespread use of ipTM as a confidence and ranking metric in large-scale complex screening and binder design, it is important to understand how perturbations in the AF3 embeddings influence ipTM values and the resulting structural outputs.

 We conduct the following perturbation experiment.
-For each target complex, we perform inference-time optimization of the AF3 embeddings to increase the predicted interfacial confidence of the resulting structure, as measured by the ipTM score (and related weighted metrics).
+For each target complex, we perform inference-time optimization of the AF3 embeddings to increase the ipTM score (and related weighted metrics).
 Because AF3's ipTM predictor depends jointly on the AF3 embeddings and the predicted complex structure, it is sensitive to perturbations in the embedding space.
 Optimization is performed by iteratively perturbing the AF3 embeddings and resampling structures using the AF3 diffusion model to increase ipTM.
 A maximum relative perturbation budget is enforced on the AF3 embeddings; upon reaching this limit, optimization is halted, and the resulting embeddings are used for structure sampling.

 The evaluated complexes comprise three distinct classes.
-Firstly, complexes involving the tumor repressor p53 determined by either NMR and focusing on the transiently ordered N-terminal domain \cite{oren1999regulation}; \texttt{2K8F}, \texttt{2L14}, and \texttt{2LY4} and the X-ray crystal structure characterizing the core domain interactions; \texttt{1YCS}.
+Firstly, complexes involving the tumor suppressor p53 \cite{oren1999regulation}, determined either by NMR -- focusing on the transiently ordered N-terminal domain (\texttt{2K8F}, \texttt{2L14}, and \texttt{2LY4}) -- or by X-ray crystallography, characterizing the core domain interactions (\texttt{1YCS}).
 Here, unguided AF3 predictions exhibit low baseline confidence in terms of both pTM and ipTM.
 These systems, therefore, represent challenging test cases for confidence-driven inference-time optimization.
 Secondly, we consider de novo designed protein--protein interfaces generated using BindCraft; (\texttt{9HAD}, \texttt{9HAF}).
 These targets typically exhibit higher baseline confidence and provide a complementary regime for assessing the sensitivity of ipTM optimization in designed binding scenarios.
-Lastly, we consider \texttt{8Q70} a natural heterodimer with domain swap.
+Lastly, we consider \texttt{8Q70} a natural heterodimer with a domain swap.